Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

     * Quads or Triangles
 * SkinnedMeshRenderers with the following exceptions:
     * Humanoid rigs are not supported
-    * Animated meshes in bone hierarchy are not supported
+    * Meshes in bone hierarchy are not supported
 * Materials as Phong if the material has specular; Lambert in all other cases
 * Textures
-* Game Cameras as film cameras with 35mm TV Projection; also the following camera attributes:
+* Game Cameras as film cameras with 35mm TV Projection.
+These camera attributes are also exported:
     * Projection type (perspective/orthographic)
     * Aperture Width and Height (Height set to 0.612 inches, and width calculated based on aspect ratio; for Game Cameras, aspect ratio is dictated by the display viewport)
     * Aspect ratio